-Abstract- The ability to plan their own motions and to reliably execute them is an important precondition for most autonomous robots.
-In this paper, we consider the problem of planning the motion of a mobile manipulation robot in the context of deformable objects in the environment.
+The ability to plan their own motions and to reliably execute them is an important precondition for autonomous robots.
+In this paper, we consider the problem of planning the motion of a mobile manipulation robot in the presence of deformable objects in the environment.
 Our approach combines probabilistic roadmap planning with a deformation simulation system.
-Since appropriate physical deformation simulation is computationally demanding, we use an efficient variant of Gaussian Process regression to estimate the deformation cost for individual objects based on training examples.
-We generate the training data as a preprocessing step offline using the physical deformation simulation system so that no simulations are needed during runtime.
+Since the physical deformation simulation is computationally demanding, we use an efficient variant of Gaussian process regression to estimate the deformation cost for individual objects based on training examples.
+We generate the training data by employing a simulation system in a preprocessing step.
+Consequently, no simulations are needed during runtime.
 We implemented and tested our approach on a mobile manipulation robot.
 Our experiments show that the robot is able to accurately predict and thus consider the deformation cost its manipulator introduces to the environment during motion planning.
-Simultaneously, the computation time is substantially reduced compared to the system that employs physical simulations online.
+Simultaneously, the computation time is substantially reduced compared to a system that performs physical simulations online.